2000–01 Port Vale F.C. season: Second Division

 The pre-season saw Brian Horton sign Irish goalkeeper Dean Delany (Everton); midfielder Marc Bridge-Wilkinson (Derby County); and Michael Twiss (Manchester United) – all on free transfers.
 He also brought in David Freeman on a loan deal from Nottingham Forest, as well as David Beresford from Huddersfield Town.
-Horton also signed South African striker Sinclair Le Geyt on a one-month contract, though he would not make a first team appearance.
+Horton also signed South African striker Sinclair Le Geyt on a one-month contract.
+However, he would not make a first-team appearance.
 On the eve of the season, top scorer Tony Rougier was sold to Reading for £325,000.

 The season opened with a disappointing 4–1 defeat at Boundary Park to Oldham Athletic, though the Vale then recovered to record two 3–0 victories.
-Two points from the next seven games follow, turning hopes of promotion into fears of relegation, and putting pressure onto Horton.
+Two points from the next seven games follow, turning hopes of promotion into fears of relegation and putting pressure onto Horton.
 During this run the Vale renewed hostilities with rivals Stoke City, recording a 1–1 draw at Burslem on 17 September.
-Their form stabilized with a four-game unbeaten run throughout November, but then no points were gained from any of the four December games.
+Their form stabilized with a four-game unbeaten run throughout November, but no points were gained from any of the four December games.
 Horton attempted to sign Isaiah Rankin on loan from Bradford City, but Bill Bell rejected the move as he felt the wage bill was already too high.

 In January, young striker Steve Brooker was signed from Watford for a £15,000 fee.
+He debuted on the 6th, in a 0–0 draw at home to Oldham Athletic as Horton tried a 3–5–2 formation.
 Jamaican international striker Onandi Lowe also arrived on a short-team deal, and Wayne Gray joined on loan from Wimbledon.
-Vale then found their feet in February, and managed to avoid defeat to Stoke at the Britannia Stadium, as they lost just three of their final 21 league games.
+In February, Vale then found their feet and managed to avoid defeat to Stoke at the Britannia Stadium, losing just three of their final 21 league games.
 In March, Jeff Minton was transferred to Rotherham United, and Ashley Dodd arrived at Vale Park on loan from Manchester United.
+On 10 March, Vale recorded a 5–0 home win over Peterborough United with five different scorers after Horton named the same first XI for the fourth consecutive game.

+On 24 March, Liam Burns replaced an injured Mark Goodlad in goal 28 minutes into a home fixture with Wigan Athletic and a solid defensive performance helped the outfield player to retain a clean sheet.
 The next month Richard Burgess also joined the club after leaving Bromsgrove Rovers.
-A cup run and numerous fixture postponements meant the club were forced to play eight games in April, of which only two ended in defeat; for this achievement Horton was named Manager of the Month.
+A cup run and numerous fixture postponements meant the club were forced to play eight games in April, of which only two ended in defeat; for this achievement, Horton was named Manager of the Month.
 The 1 May draw with Manor Ground was the final match in the stadium's 125-year history.
-Two days later, the final home game of the season, Billy Paynter made his debut aged only 16 years and 294 days.
+Two days later, in the final home game of the season, Billy Paynter made his debut aged only 16 years and 294 days.